UBC-CIC/vch-mri/docs/deployment_guide.md

 sam deploy -g --capabilities CAPABILITY_IAM CAPABILITY_AUTO_EXPAND CAPABILITY_NAMED_IAM
 ```

 3. Provide the stack name, region and the key-pair name.
-For all other question accept the default answer or select *Y*.
+For all the other questions, please accept the default answers or select *Y*.
 Below an example:

 ```
 Configuring SAM deploy